aaOpenSource/aaLog/README.md

 ## Shoutouts to ma Peeps
 Thanks to Brian Gilmore (@BrianMGilmore) and Terry McCorkle (@0psys) of @splunk for validating the fact that this work will be very useful in supporting some of the bigger initiatives that have going on at Splunk, specifically around log collection in ICS for security.

+Also another huge piece of credit to my undercover elves in the 949 that inspired this work and might want to re-join the effort now that it's in the wild.

 ## License